|Blog Home History Glossary Guides Publishers Artists Techniques Topicals Warfare Contact|

 U-boats were equipped with two periscopes, one for searching out enemy ships, the other with a more powerful lens but narrower field of vision for use in combat.
 Though the use of periscopes allowed the U-boat to remain safely underwater while carrying out an attack, looking straight out at misty sea level, which was rarely level at all made accurate vision very difficult.
 Hitting anything with a torpedo this way is as much a testament to luck as it is to skill.
 Even so there were those among the allies who thought they knew how to shift the odds even further.
 Naval ships were already being painted gray to blend in between the ocean and sky as much as possible.
 But a ship at sea cannot really be camouflaged as colors change along with the light throughout the day and when silhouetted against a blank horizon it is impossible to hide.
 But since ships were almost always moving targets U-boat commanders had to aim their torpedos at where they thought the ship would be when it reached it, not at the point where the ship was seen.
 This involved careful calculation of distance, heading, and speed based on the coincidence principal, and this is where Norman Wilkinson thought they could be deceived.

 Norman Wilkinson was an illustrator and marine artist who by World War One was serving as a Lieutenant Commander in the Royal Navy.
 Though submarine patrols and minesweeper duties took up most of his time, he used is knowledge of the arts to come up with an idea of painting ships with geometric patterns not to camouflage them but to confuse the the U-boat commanders.
 In August of 1917 the HMS Alsatian and the merchant ship SS Industry became the first two ships painted in this way.
 Soon a entire experimental section sprang up.
 The French who coined the term camouflage had set up the first such military department in 1915 largely made up of artists.
 Now British artists of all kinds were designing new patterns that were painted on model ships by women from London’s Royal Academy of Art.
 While some patterns were influenced by modern art movements such as Cubism that fractured a pictures visual plane, others worked with more practical notions such as creating the illusion of false bow-waves that would make it difficult to determine a vessels speed.
-These models would be viewed through actual periscopes to better gage their effectiveness.
+These models would be viewed through actual periscopes to better gauge their effectiveness.
 At first each ship was painted in a unique pattern but as time went on more standard designs were developed.
 This all became known as Dazzle Painting.

 Rangefinders were often employed to calculate the distance to a ship when aiming large guns.
 The viewing image seen through this device would be split in two and when a control knob was turned and both haves came together the correct range would be calculated.
 The dazzle patterns made this form of triangulation very difficult for even when both sides were correctly matched for range it would look incorrect to the eye.
 As rangefinders were added to the periscopes of U-boats dazzle painting had the potential of gaining even more relevance.

-There is a long history of camouflage in the United States most notably furthered by the concepts of the artist Abbott Handerson Thayer, the father of camouflage.
+There is a long history of camouflage being used in the United States most notably furthered by the concepts of the artist Abbott Handerson Thayer, the father of camouflage.
 He developed a theory of countershading (Thayer’s Law) by observing the lighter underbellies of animals that helped disperse shadows rendering them less solid in appearance.
 Thayer lobbied to have these principals adopted to uniforms and ships in 1898 during the Spanish American War, but peace was declared before anything practical was ever done.
 He continued to perfect and promote his theories, from which his disruptive patterns became known as Razzle Dazzel.
 His ideas received little attention from the War Department until German U-boats started sinking large numbers of ships.
 By 1918 Razzle Dazzle was officially approved and he and hundreds of other artists became integral part of the American Camouflage Corps.
 While many were inspired by Thayer’s theories, they too often suffered from a lack of practical application.

 Everett Warner was an American Impressionist painter and noted member of the Old Lyme Art Colony in Connecticut.
 Wishing to contribute to the war effort he came to the aid of Thomas Edison during the summer of 1917 in his attempt to turn the USS Ockenfels into an invisible ship.
 This project was a complete failure.
 Warner had never truly believed a ship could be camouflaged as he was more inclined toward the ideas of Norman Wilkinson that promoted confusion.
 He soon developed his own Warner System in which a ships silhouette was broken by painted geometric patterns according to reversed perspective.
 He was given a Lieutenant’s commission in the U.S. Naval Reserves and assigned to the American Camouflage Section in Washington, DC.
 Here he teamed up with other artists such as marine painter Frederic Waugh who would design the disruptive pattern for the USS Leviathan.